rajatvd/WordGenerator/README.md

 `python sampling.py with word=musical sigma=0.2`

 You can change the word and _sigma_ to sample for different embeddings.
-The sampling script also has other parameters like start characters
+The sampling script also has other parameters like start characters and beam size.

 The `sampling.py` script is used to generate words from a trained model.
 A pretrained set of weights are present in the `trained_model/` directory, along with the config used to train it.